donkeyclip/motorcortex-leonsans/README.md

 [Check it out here](https://donkeyclip.github.io/motorcortex-leonsans/demo/)

 # Intro / Features
+MotorCortex-LeonSans brings some capabilities of [LeonSans](https://github.com/cmiscm/leonsans#readme) library into MotorCortex.
 With LeonSans plugin you can render exquisite text anywhere in your clip.

 This Plugin exposes two Incidents:
 - LeonSans Clip